paldepind/synceddb/README.md

 How is it different
 -------------------
-Some libraries caters to multiple storage backends and thus ends up with a limited feature set to support the lowest common denomenator.
-Other implements a new database on top of the browsers native storage facilities.
+Some libraries cater to multiple storage backends and thus end up with a limited feature set following the lowest common denominator.
+Others implement a new database on top of the browser's native storage facilities.
 This highly increases complexity and reduces performance.
-By being a small wrapper around IndexedDB SyncedDB gains some of its key features: simplicity, power and performance.
+By being a small wrapper around IndexedDB, SyncedDB gains some of its key features: simplicity, power and performance.

 The SyncedDB backend was designed to be as flexible as possible.
 Users can